Pp3ng/Bookkeeper_mysql/README.md

 # Bookkeeper

-Bookkeeper is a simple tool to keep track of your books.
-It is a command line tool that allows you to add, remove, and list books.
-It also allows you to mark books as read or unread.

-Use mysql as the database to store the data.
+Bookkeeper is a simple fiancial management system that allows users to add, remove, and update transaction records.
+This project uses a MYSQL database to store transaction records and C++ API to interract with database,provides a command-line interface for user interaction.

 It's my software engineering course project.